 An example of rule in the graph created for the person category is presented in Figure 1.
-This graph recognizes words such as say (diz, in Portuguese) or said (afirmou, in Portuguese) followed by words with the first letter capitalized, as identified by the code <FIRST> in Unitex dictionaries.
-Among words with the first letter capitalized, prepositions may appear whose recognition has been previously detailed in graph Preposicao.grf included as subgraph.
-An example of occurrence identified by this graph:
+This graph recognizes words such as say or said followed by words with the first letter capitalized, as identified by the code <FIRST> in Unitex dictionaries.
+Among words with the first letter capitalized, prepositions or abbreviations may appear whose recognition has been previously detailed in graphs Preposition.grf and Abbreviation.grf included as subgraphs.
+An example of occurrence identified by this graph: affirmed <PERSON> José SÓCRATES </PERSON>.
+Note that identified person will appear between the tags <PERSON> and </PERSON> in the concordance file containing the list of occurrences identified.

-afirmou <PESSOA> José SÓCRATES </PESSOA>.